The Department of Agriculture:

 Safeguard Australia’s animal and plant health status to maintain overseas markets and protect the economy and environment from the impact of exotic pests and diseases, through risk assessment, inspection and certification, and the implementation of emergency response arrangements for Australian agricultural, food and fibre industries.

-- delivering biosecurity and export certification services
+- providing efficient and effective biosecurity and export certification services within a risk-based approach

 - supporting the eradication and management of nationally significant agricultural and environmental plant and animal pests and diseases